 two places one time

 from Paradise, released October 2, 2015

 In May 2016 Mike was diagnosed with Melanoma and had a malignant mole removed from the upper right side of his back.
 The surgery was successful, and the outlook moving forward was relatively optimistic.
 His 6-month check-up came and went with a clear PET scan and no signs of cancer.

 On Friday, January 12th, Mike got the dreaded phone call from Dr. Ley who informed him that the cancer had spread to his lungs and his spine.
-On Monday, January 15th, Mike met with his oncologist, Dr. Tammy Young, who informed him that the cancer had also spread to some areas along his pelvis, hips and brain.
-Since that diagnosis, Mike has had his initial (and hopefully only!) round of chemo which showed success, completed 18 rounds of radiation therapy for the lesions in his brain, endured a wicked virus and 10 day hospital stay, and will begin immunotherapy infusions of Opdivo and Yervoy the first week of March.
+On Monday, January 15th, Mike met with his oncologist, Dr. Tammy Young, who informed him that the cancer had also spread to some areas along his pelvis and hips as well as his brain.
+Mike underwent numerous treatment plans including chemotherapy, radiation, and immunotherapy.
+After a grueling battle, Mike passed away on July 26, 2018, just seven short months after his diagnosis.